 ii.
 Again, someone may object: “But I never chose to have Adam represent me.”
 Of course you did!
 You identified yourself with Adam with the first sin you ever committed.
 It is absolutely true that we were born into our identification with Adam, but we also choose it with our individual acts of sin.

 b.
 Resulting in condemnation… resulting in justification: The outcome of this election – choosing Adam or Jesus – means everything.
 If we choose Adam, we receive judgment and condemnation.
-If we choose Jesus, we receive a free gift of God’s grace and justification.
+If we choose Jesus, we receive the free gift of God’s grace and justification.

 c.
 The free gift came to all men: Does this mean that all men are justified by the free gift?
 Without making a personal choice, every person received the curse of Adam’s offense.
 Is it therefore true that every person, apart from their personal choice, will receive the benefits of Jesus’ obedience?
 Not at all.
 First, Paul makes it clear that the free gift is not like the offense – they are not identical in their result or in their application.
 Second, over three verses Paul calls the work of Jesus a free gift, and he never uses those words to apply to the work of Adam.
 It is simply the nature of a gift that it must be received by faith.
 Finally, Paul clearly teaches throughout the New Testament that all are not saved.

 i.
 In what sense then did the free gift come to all men?
 It came in the sense that the gift is presented, but not necessarily received.